Machine Head (album): Critical reception

-Machine Head reached number one on the UK Albums Chart within seven days of its release, remaining there for two weeks before returning in May 1972 for a further week.
+Machine Head reached number one in its second week on the UK Albums Chart, remaining there for two weeks before returning in May 1972 for a further week.
 In the US, during its initial release in 1972, the album reached number 34; the album then peaked at number 7 in 1973 when "Smoke on the Water" became a hit, and Machine Head remained on the Billboard charts for over two years.
 The first single released from the album, "Never Before", reached number 35 in the UK and did not chart in the US.
 Prompted by heavy radio play of "Smoke on the Water" as an album cut, Warner Brothers eventually released it as a single in May 1973.
 The song reached number two on the Canadian RPM chart and number four on the US Billboard Hot 100.

 The album was met with positive reviews from critics.
 Rolling Stone's Lester Bangs praised the lyrics to "Highway Star" and "Space Truckin'" as well as all the music, although he was less complimentary about the lyrics of the remaining songs: "In between those two Deep Purple classics lies nothing but good, hard-socking music, although some of the lyrics may leave a bit to be desired."
 Concluding his review, he admitted: "I do know that this very banality is half the fun of rock 'n' roll.
 And I am confident that I will love the next five Deep Purple albums madly so long as they sound exactly like these last three."
 Robert Christgau wrote of the album: "I approve of their speeding, and Ritchie Blackmore has copped some self-discipline as well as a few suspicious-sounding licks from his buddies in London."
 AllMusic critic Eduardo Rivadavia called Machine Head "one of the essential hard rock albums of all time."